SmithingSoftware/ecommerce/README.md

 Grafana is configured to use Prometheus as a datasource.
 To view metrics in Grafana, go to http://localhost:3001/ and use the default credentials (admin:admin)

+## Asynchronous Tasks
+We use [Celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) for asynchronous tasks with the Redis as the broker.

 ## Local Development

 Start all components of the service with